 In the following section, we discuss ways to make requirements decisions at the operational level more fiscally informed.
-This page intentionally left blank.

 Making demand for military manpower more fiscally informed

 The current PPBES is designed to deliver a timely and credible budget, ultimately for congressional review, itemized by appropriation.
 BSOs are given separate topline controls8 for each appropriation, but, for the reasons discussed earlier, they have little incentive to look for any tradeoffs across appropriations.9 As a result, they have come to take an appropriation-by-appropriation approach to programming and budgeting, ignoring many potential cross-appropriation tradeoffs.